Director of the Centre for High Altitude Platform Applications

 Paul is an author of over 90 refereed journal and conference papers and he has served on numerous international conference programme committees.
 He was general chair of the International Symposium on Wireless Communications Systems which was held in York in 2010, and a track chair for IEEE VTC in 2014.
 He is an Associate Editor of the IET Wireless Sensor Systems journal and Sage International Journal of Distributed Sensor Networks.

 Paul is a Senior Member of the IEEE, a member of the IET and a Fellow of the Higher Education Academy.

 Andy White leads CHAPA’s technical activities.
-He is also the Manager of the Technical Support Services Group in the Department of Electronic Engineering.
+He is also the Manager of the Technical Support Services Group in the School of Physics, Engineering and Technology.
 He is responsible for development and coordination of key components of the CHAPA’s low altitude Helikite testbed, including the flight information package, backhaul data links, power management and system integration.